cpaterno/csc-212-s18/lab-12/README.md

 and the dictionary will be copied to you directory.

-Your goal is to read all of the words in the 'american-english' dictionary to the unordered set, and then you will read each of the book, and output words that have spelling errors.
+Your goal is to read all of the words in the 'american-english' dictionary to the unordered set, and then you will read each word of each of the books, and output words that have spelling errors.
 The starter code will include the necessary code to open the files, and get the tokens.

 #### How to code it